 Midsommar (2019)

 Ah, Midsommar.
-The film that has single-handedly done more damage to the Swedish tourism industry than any other film in the history of cinema.
+The film that has single-handedly done the most damage to international perceptions of Sweden's beloved holiday.
 Written and directed by Ari Aster, who made the terrifying Hereditary in the previous year, this 2019 folk horror takes place at a midsummer festival in rural Sweden, when all should be light, fun and celebratory.
 Instead, it’s a never ending macabre nightmare, and as the tension builds, the locals get creepier, the traditions get weirder and the dread gets more intense.

 Looking beyond the sheer horror, this a brilliantly paced and crafted film, which makes innovative use of a “Chekhov's Gun” — the dramatic principle for a traditional three-Act structure which says that a gun seen in Act 1 should be used by Act 3.
 The gun in Midsommar is a bear and, well, it’s safe to say that what happens in Act 3 is as far from a Winnie The Pooh anecdote as you can get.